Temple Grandin: Career

-Grandin is a prominent and widely cited proponent for the humane treatment of livestock for slaughter.
-She is internationally famous as a spokesperson on autism, as well.

 Autism spectrum

-Steve Silberman, in his book NeuroTribes, wrote that Temple Grandin helped break down years of shame and stigma because she was one of the first adults to publicly disclose that she was autistic.
+In his book NeuroTribes, Steve Silberman wrote that Grandin helped break down years of shame and stigma because she was one of the first adults to publicly disclose that she was autistic.
 Bernard Rimland, a father of an autistic son and author of the book Infantile Autism, wrote the foreword to Grandin's first book Emergence: Labeled Autistic.
 Her book was published in 1986.
 Rimland wrote "Temple's ability to convey to the reader her innermost feelings and fears, coupled with her capacity for explaining mental processes will give the reader an insight into autism that very few have been able to achieve."

 In Developing Talents, 2nd Edition, Grandin explores many unnoticed aspects of vocational rehabilitation programs that provide job training and placement for people with disabilities, as well as Social Security Administration programs that offer vocational assistance.

 In her later book, Thinking in Pictures, published in 1995, the neurologist Oliver Sacks wrote at the end of the foreword that the book provided "a bridge between our world and hers, and allows us to glimpse into a quite other sort of mind."

 In her early writings, Grandin characterized herself as a recovered autistic and, in his foreword, Bernard Rimland used the term recovered autistic individual.
 In her later writings, she has abandoned this characterization.
 Steve Silberman wrote, "It became obvious to her, however, that she was not recovered but had learned with great effort to adapt to the social norms of the people around her."

-When her book Thinking in Pictures was written in 1995, Grandin thought that all individuals with autism thought in photographic-specific images the way she did.
+Grandin has said that when her book Thinking in Pictures was published in 1995, she believed that all individuals with autism thought in photographic-specific images the way she did.
 By the time the expanded edition was published in 2006, she had realized that it had been wrong to presume that every person with autism processed information in the same way she did.
-In the 2006 edition, she wrote that there were three types of specialized thinking.
-They were: 1.
+In the 2006 edition, she wrote that there were three types of specialized thinking: 1.
 Visual Thinkers like she is, who think in photographically specific images.
 2. Music and Math Thinkers – who think in patterns and may be good at mathematics, chess, and programming computers.
 3. Verbal Logic Thinkers – who think in word details, and she noted that their favorite subject may be history.

 In one of her later books, The Autistic Brain: Thinking Across the Spectrum, the concept of three different types of thinking by autistic individuals is expanded.
 This book was published in 2013.
 An influential book that helped her to develop her concept of pattern thinking was Clara Claiborne Park's book entitled Exiting Nirvana: A Daughter's Life with Autism.
 It was published in 2001.
 The Autistic Brain also contains an extensive review of scientific studies that provide evidence that object-visual thinking is different from spatial-visualization abilities.